dshea/christmasList/README.md

 the list of people to pair.
 The following lines are the pairings from previous years to exclude.
 The program will append the new pairing to this file.

-* the first line is the people in the gift exchange
+* the first line is the people in the gift exchange.
+You must have this line and the first column is ignored.
 * the first column is the year
 * the rest of the columns are the selections for the people in the first row for that year